Life Insurance for Expatriate Australians and Migrants

-Expatriation, together with marriage and having children, should be one of those occasions at which you consider whether you have adequate life insurance cover.
+Moving countries, together with marriage and having children, should be one of those occasions on which you should consider whether you have adequate life insurance cover.
 Life insurance constitutes a fundamental "building block" within any financial planning strategy because it protects your family against the risk of premature death or ill health, and the sometimes catastrophic financial consequences.
 Arguably, you should have plans in place both to protect your life (and that of your spouse) and your income, before you move onto considering investments.

 Reasons for reviewing your life insurance cover before proceeding overseas include the following: